ToAFinish/addressverification/flows/README.md

 In order to use this flow, you will need to set up a few Lightning components and an event.

 1. Make sure you are on version 4.12.2 or later.
 If not, email support@toafinish.com with your org id and ask for an update.
-2. Create the naviagteFlow Lightning event using the file in this folder
+2. Create the naviagteFlow Lightning event using the file in the "Saving" folder
-3. Create the FlowFooter Lightning Component using the files in this folder
+3. Create the FlowFooter Lightning Component using the files in the "Saving" folder
-4. Create the UpdateAddressFromFlow Lightning Component using the files in this folder
+4. Create the UpdateAddressFromFlow Lightning Component using the files in the "Saving" folder
 5. Build a new Flow - or edit an existing one
    1. Drag a "Screen" element from the palette
    2. Give it a name like "Open Verification Component"